CrDroid

-crDroid is a customized fork of Android based on LineageOS.
-It has offered unofficial releases of Android 10 up to Android 16 Custom ROMs.
+crDroid is a customized fork of Android, based on LineageOS.
+It has offered unofficial releases of Android KitKat up to Android 16.

-The crDroid website provides a list of supported devices along with the date of the latest release for each.
+As of April 2026, the crDroid website lists 158 supported devices, along with the date of the latest release for each.

 History and reception

-Cristiano Matos developed the initial releases of crDroid in late 2012 for the Samsung Galaxy S3.
+Cristiano Matos developed the initial releases of crDroid in late 2012 for the Samsung Galaxy S III.

 In 2014, Saad Khan of Team Android highlighted crDroid's features in a detailed article.

 crDroid has gained recognition for its stable releases and user-friendly experience.
 Notable mentions include articles by Neeraj Jast in 2015, Rafia Shaikh in 2016, and Mathew Diekhake in 2017.

-crDroid's popularity increased in 2019 with the availability of Android 10 for various devices, as recognized by Arol Wright of XDA developers.
+crDroid's popularity increased in 2019 with the availability of Android 10 for various devices, as highlighted by Arol Wright of XDA Developers.

 In 2022, crDroid released version 8 (Android 12).

 In 2023, crDroid started to roll out builds of some devices with integrated Kernel Assisted Superuser.

-The current crDroid version 11 is Android 15.
-Alongside this release, they're also rolling out crDroid 10.11, which includes the December 2024 security patches.
+crDroid 12 is based on Android 16.
+Alongside this release, they're also rolling out updates for crDroid 11, which includes the latest security patches.